functionalscript/nanvm/notes/bytecode-initial.md

 |local_ref     | 0B|u32                    |consts[i]                    |
 |arg_ref       | 0C|u32                    |args[i]                      |

+These commands covers DJS.
 We will extend the command set in the future.

 ## Architecture